vikputthiscodeongit/simple-notifier/README.md

 ## Browser support

-Requires an ECMAScript 2022 (ES13) compatible browser as the latest JavaScript feature used is [static fields](https://caniuse.com/mdn-javascript_classes_static_class_fields).
+Requires an ECMAScript 2022 (ES13) compatible browser.
 Practically speaking, all browsers released in 2021 and onwards are fully supported.

 <br>